 Over to You

 Taking the step to start counselling is a tremendously courageous thing to do.
 Appreciate yourself for that.
-It’s so normal to feel nervous and apprehensive.
+It’s so typical to feel nervous and apprehensive during your first counselling session.
 That’s not a sign of weakness.
 Your counsellor will not judge you.
 The question is, how difficult is it not to judge yourself and give yourself the space to talk?

 If you want to find out more contact me for a free 15-minute telephone initial consultation or book your first counselling appointment.